Our favourite restaurants for date night

 Whether it’s enjoying an evening at home or out on the town, there’s a timeless romance that comes along with enjoying a really great meal for two.
-And while you could break out the pots and pans in your kitchen or opt to order in, getting dressed up and going for date night, be it as birthday celebration, anniversary, or just because, is one of life’s greatest pleasures.
-We’ve narrowed down a handful of our favourite restaurants that not only offer great tasting menus but also boast an atmosphere conducive to getting cosy.
+Forget breaking out the pots and pans, and head out to one of our favourite restaurants for some quality time over plenty of quality food.

-Head chef Tom Kung says: “It is a privilege to work at The Alkaff Mansion.
+Head Chef Tom Kung says: “It is a privilege to work at The Alkaff Mansion.
 The history and the beauty of the property truly makes it the most romantic and beautiful lifestyle F&B mansion in Singapore.
-With two dining concepts, TXA Pintxo Bar and UNA, couples can choose if they want a passionate evening at TXA or a warm tender experience in UNA.
+With two dining concepts, TXA Gastrobar and UNA, couples can choose if they want a passionate evening at TXA or a warm tender experience in UNA.
 In fact, since our opening, UNA has proven to be the destination of choice for couples with discerning palates, of all ages.
 When I have time to come out of the kitchen to speak to my guests, I have always found it very touching to see elderly couples who still take time to dine with each other and make sure their love is still going strong.”

 Robb Tip: Looking for alternative wedding venues?
 Skip the dull hotel wedding for an elegant party at the Alkaff Mansion instead.
 More details here.